dannyedel/blog/_posts/2017-11-16-displaylink-nvidia.md

 However, I wouldn't recommend playing openarena over USB2.0.

-While the application says that I have 60fps, the real framerate feels much closer to the (expected, see above) 15fps.
+While the application says that I have 60fps, the real framerate feels much closer to the expected (see above) 15fps.

 Apparently, the frame skipping is hidden from the application, but otherwise well implemented.